← Back to App

 8. You'll be redirected back to the app with your accounts connected

 By default, accounts show as "MARGIN ****1234".
-You can set friendly nicknames:
+In Settings → Schwab Integration you can set per-account properties:

 Linking Positions to Schwab